General Information

 Please be at practice on time!

 We need the help of every paddler to uncover our canoes and move them into the water.
-A Hawaiian 6-man racing canoe weighs >400 lbs. and requires many hands to lift and move.
+A Hawaiian 6-man racing canoe weighs over 400 lbs. and requires many hands to lift and move.
 Transporting and caring for our canoes is everyone’s responsibility.
-And the faster we get the canoes in the water, the sooner the fun starts.
+The faster we get the canoes in the water, the sooner the fun begins.

 END OF PRACTICE